-- All our staff are trained to make materials and 'work' easier or more challenging so that every child is able to learn at their own pace and in their own way. - We change our teaching methods and use additional schemes/materials/programmes of work so that we have something at the right level for pupils with SEND.
+- All our staff are trained to make materials and 'work' easier or more challenging so that every child can learn at their own pace and in their own way. - We change our teaching methods and use additional schemes/materials/programmes of work so that we have something at the right level for pupils with SEND.